Avinaasha382/US-STATES-GAME-DATA-ANALYTICS-USING-PYTHON/README.md

 <br>
 The project involves extensive data analysis using the Panda's Library of Python and the Turtle Module(Graphical User Interface) of Python
 <br>
-I have gathered all the data https://www.sporcle.com/games/g/states.
+I have gathered all the data from https://www.sporcle.com/games/g/states.
 <br>
 The Project also involves event handling and data manipulation using various data analysis techniques